Top local movers for St. Louis to Olympia moves

 - Olympia’s population is about 81% less than St. Louis.

-- Olympia's public transportation has a score of 5 out of 10 versus St. Louis's higher score of 8.
+- Olympia’s public transportation score of 5 out of 10 is lower than St. Louis’s score of 8.

 - Olympia is less walkable than St. Louis with a score of 39 out of 100 vs St. Louis’s 66 out of 100.

-- Both Olympia and St. Louis have the same bike-friendliness score of 58 out of 100, meaning Olympia is about as safe for cyclists as St. Louis.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Olympia and St. Louis have similar bike-friendliness scores (58 vs 59), meaning Olympia is about as safe for cyclists as St. Louis.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Olympia’s crime rate is lower than St. Louis with a score of 27.95 compared to St. Louis’s 69.65.
 This means that Olympia neighborhoods are safer than 27.95% of all U.S. neighborhoods, and St. Louis neighborhoods are safer than 69.65%.